bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 :::

-If [real-time updates](#updating-user-evaluations-in-real-time) are enabled, updating the attributes also reconnects the stream, so the server evaluates the new attributes right away.
-Otherwise, the change is picked up on the next poll.
+If [real-time updates](#updating-user-evaluations-in-real-time) are enabled, updating the attributes also reopens the real-time connection, so the server evaluates the new attributes right away.
+Otherwise, the change is picked up on the next polling request.

 ### Getting user information